tobiolad/ont-communities/README.md

 1. Clone this repository to your local machine.
 2. Set up a PostgreSQL database and execute the SQL scripts in the `sql_scripts` directory to create the database table and perform data processing.
-3. Review the analysis insights documented in the `analysis_insights.docx` file.
+3. Review the analysis insights documented in the `analysis_insights.md` file.
 4. Refer to the summary and findings documented in the `summary_findings.docx` file for a comprehensive overview of the project.

 ## Contributors